 Examples of Licensing Law in Technology

-If your company is like the majority of companies out there, most of your IP activity is fortunately going to be with licensing and not litigation.
-Consulting with an IP lawyer Charlottesville, VA will ensure that your licensing agreement adequately protects you.
+If your company is like most companies out there, most of your IP activity is, fortunately, going to be with licensing, not litigation.
+Consulting with an IP lawyer in Charlottesville, VA, will ensure that your licensing agreement adequately protects you.

 A license is pretty much an agreement between the owner of technology (the licensor) and the licensee.
-The company wants to use that technology, so both enter into a mutually beneficial agreement whereby the licensee gets the rights to use the technology and the license owner gets compensation.
-In a technology context, licensing really involves business considerations, technical considerations, and of course legal considerations.
-You really want to make sure at the very beginning that you and your IP lawyer Charlottesville, VA know what success looks like on all three fronts, as well as know what your objectives are when you are licensing.
+The company wants to use that technology, so both enter into a mutually beneficial agreement whereby the licensee gets the right to use the technology.
+The license owner gets compensation.
+In a technology context, licensing involves business considerations, technical considerations, and of course, legal considerations.
+You want to make sure at the very beginning that you and your lawyer are aware of what success looks like on all three fronts, as well as know what your objectives are when you are licensing.

-One thing that you should keep in mind is that it is very important that your plan has flexibility.
-Any IP lawyer Charlottesville, VA will tell you that flexibility is the hallmark of licensing because there is almost always some kind of solution that works both for the licensee and for the licensor.
+You should keep in mind that your plan must have flexibility.
+Any IP lawyer in Charlottesville, VA, will tell you that flexibility is the hallmark of licensing.
+There is almost always some solution that works both for the licensee and for the licensor.
 You can change the duration of the license, the scope of the license, the payment process, the payment method – anything can be done with flexibility!
 Another aspect of licensing flexibility is the duration of the license.
-Not all licenses are permanent; some have a fixed period of time.
+Not all licenses are permanent; some have a fixed timeframe.
 A year, a month, ten years -whatever it might be.
 This is fine if you are a licensee in that situation with a fixed period of time; just make sure that it is long enough.
-You do not want to have to go back to the licensor to renegotiate because of course by that time you have already baked the technology into your platform, and the licensor knows this, so they may up the price.
-Working with an IP lawyer Charlottesville, VA ensures you have someone looking out for your best interests.
+You do not want to have to go back to the licensor to renegotiate because, of course, by that time, you have already baked the technology into your platform, and the licensor knows this, so they may up the price.
+Working with an IP lawyer in Charlottesville, VA, ensures you have someone looking out for your best interests.

 An early question in almost every license negotiation is the price; but the truth is, the price is typically settled at the end of the licensing negotiation.
-Oftentimes, other terms of the deal impact the price, so those must be negotiated first.
+Often, other terms of the deal impact the price, so those must be negotiated first.
 Licenses can be presented in many different ways.
 This gives you the chance to create a license that suits your particular deal and your particular needs.
-As an example, there are licenses that are exclusive and licenses that are non-exclusive.
-There are also licenses that are half and half of both of these options.
-Consult with an IP lawyer Charlottesville, VA to determine which of these is best for you.
+As an example, some licenses are exclusive, and some that are non-exclusive.
+Some licenses are half and half of both of these options.
+Consult with an IP lawyer in Charlottesville, VA, to determine which of these is best for you.

-- Somewhere in between these two is something referred to as a sole license, in which the licensor will not license any other licensees but has the right to continue using the technology themselves.
+- Somewhere between these two is something referred to as a sole license.
+The licensor will not license any other licensees but has the right to continue using the technology themselves.